 Act, dance, create, explore… at Polka we have opportunities for everyone to get involved.
 From holiday workshops to after-school groups, children can step behind the scenes to create their own performances, have fun and learn new skills.

-All Take Part bookers receive a 20% discount on (max 4 tickets per child per term) for selected Polka Theatre productions (Snow Queen & My Brother, My Sister and Me).
+All Take Part bookers receive a 20% discount on (max 4 tickets per child per term) for selected Polka Theatre productions (Chocolate Cake & Double Act).

 Young Voices Panel